jeremydhoon/jeremydhoon.github.com/_posts/2013-03-19-abusing-hash-kernels-for-wildly-unprincipled-machine-learning.md

 Modern [machine learning](http://en.wikipedia.org/wiki/Support_vector_machine)
 [techniques](http://en.wikipedia.org/wiki/
 Deep_learning#Deep_Learning_in_Artificial_Neural_Networks)
-are so powerful that hardest part of training a classifier is often getting training data into the right format.
+are so powerful that the hardest part of training a classifier is often getting training data into the right format.
 What if we could skip all the tedious preparation and train a classifier on virtually any kind of data?
-In this post, I'll go over the trouble with preparing data for machine learning, and then describe [hashkernel](https://github.com/jeremydhoon/hashkernel/), a Python module I wrote to demonstrate how a technique called *hash kernels* avoids these pitfalls.
+In this post, I'll go over the trouble with preparing data for machine learning, and then describe [hashkernel](https://github.com/jeremydhoon/hashkernel/), a Python module I wrote to demonstrate how a technique called *hash kernels* can avoid these pitfalls.

 While I hope that this post will be accessible to readers without any experience with machine learning, you may find it easier to follow along if